swallowcamel/nancywiki/Diagnostics.md

 #### So what does the diagnostics object look like?

 There is nothing special about a diagnostics object.
-It does not have to be the same type as the one that implement the `IDiagnosticsProvider` interface, nor does it have to implement any other interfaces.
-The thing to understand is that any public method on the object are going to be exposed on the iteractive diagnostics dashboard.
+It does not have to be the same type as the one that implements the `IDiagnosticsProvider` interface, nor does it have to implement any other interfaces.
+The thing to understand is that any public method on the object are going to be exposed on the interactive diagnostics dashboard.

 These methods can have primitive (string, int and so on) parameters and return any object, as long as it is possible to JSON serialize it.
 This means that method invocation will be strongly-typed and no need to perform cast or type checks.

-When you want to invoke one of these methods, from the diagnostics dashboard, Nancy present you with a form that contains input fields that will be used to provide values to the methods parameter once it is invoked.
+When you want to invoke one of these methods, from the diagnostics dashboard, Nancy presents you with a form that contains input fields that will be used to provide values to the methods parameter once it is invoked.
 The input fields contains information about the parameter name and type.

 The output of the method will then be rendered using the [JSON Report Format](http://www.servicestack.net/docs/framework/json-report-format) script, created by [ServiceStack](http://servicestack.net).